rhopp/che-functional-tests/che-start-workspace/README.md

 # Workspace Services Performance Evaluation
 These tests are intended to measure performance of the REST endpoints of creating/starting/stopping/deleting workspace.
+It serves as monitoring of service on daily basis.

 ## Environment
 The tested server is the OSIO (https://che.openshift.io or temporarily rhche.openshift.io).